Sweetening & fructose intolerance

 Sugar can simply be replaced by glucose.

 No. You shouldn’t, it’s unhealthy for many reasons.
-To the On the one hand, glucose increases the release of insulin, on the other hand a lot of glucose can lead to a bacterial imbalance, or this support.
+On the one hand, glucose increases the release of insulin, on the other hand, too much glucose can lead to bacterial imbalance or support this .
 This applies to caries as well as small intestinal colonization.
 So always use dextrose sparingly.

 Sugar must always be avoided with FI.

 No, this only applies to the elimination diet.
-It should then be returned to introduce the diet.
-Otherwise the situation usually deteriorates dramatic.
+He should then be reintroduced to the diet at .
+Otherwise the situation usually deteriorates dramatically.

 Cereal sugar is better than glucose

 No. Grain sugar is glucose without bound water.
-I.e. Cereal sugar is physiologically the same as glucose.
-He is only better suited for baking because of the lack of water.
+I.e. Grain sugar is physiologically the same as glucose.
+It is only more suitable for baking because of the lack of water.

 Rice syrup is better than glucose